citrusvanilla/tinyflux/README.rst

 New ideas, new developer tools, improvements, and bugfixes are always welcome.
 Follow these guidelines before getting started:

-1. Make sure to read `Getting Started <https://tinyflux.readthedocs.io/en/latest/getting-started.html>`_ and the `Contributing <https://tinyflux.readthedocs.io/en/latest/contributing-philosophy.html>`_ section of the documentation.
+1. Make sure to read `Getting Started <https://tinyflux.readthedocs.io/en/latest/getting-started.html>`_ and the `Contributing Tooling and Conventions <https://tinyflux.readthedocs.io/en/latest/contributing-tooling.html>`_ section of the documentation.
 2. Check GitHub for `existing open issues <https://github.com/citrusvanilla/tinyflux/issues>`_, `open a new issue <https://github.com/citrusvanilla/tinyflux/issues/new>`_ or `start a new discussion <https://github.com/citrusvanilla/tinyflux/discussions/new>`_.
 3. To get started on a pull request, fork the repository on GitHub, create a new branch, and make updates.
 4. Write unit tests, ensure the code is 100% covered, update documentation where necessary, and format and style the code correctly.